sul-dlss/wasapi-downloader/README.md

 `./build/install/wasapi-downloader/bin/wasapi-downloader --help`

-Some of the arguments have a default value in `config/settings.properties`. `--help` will display the current configuration.
+Some of the available command line arguments have a default value set in `config/settings.properties`. `--help` will display the current configuration as taken from the `settings.properties` file.
+Command line arguments will override values set from `config/settings.properties`.

+### Common Usage Examples

+For many users of the production instance of wasapi-downloader, the following examples will be relevant/helpful:

+#### Download all crawl files available across all collections available to your account (less likely)

+`./build/install/wasapi-downloader/bin/wasapi-downloader`

+#### Download all crawl files available for a certain collection (more likely)

+`./build/install/wasapi-downloader/bin/wasapi-downloader --collectionId 8001`

-Download all crawl files created after 2014:
+#### Download all crawl files for a certain collection (ex.
+8001) after a certain date (ex: 2014)

-`./build/install/wasapi-downloader/bin/wasapi-downloader --crawlStartAfter 2014-01-01`
+`./build/install/wasapi-downloader/bin/wasapi-downloader --collectionId 8001 --crawlStartAfter 2014-01-01`

-Download crawl files created before 2012, into /tmp/:
+#### Download all crawl files for a certain collection (ex.
+8001) created before a certain date (ex: 2012) into a particular output file (ex. `/tmp/`, which override the `config.settings` default value):

-`./build/install/wasapi-downloader/bin/wasapi-downloader --crawlStartBefore 2012-01-01 --outputBaseDir /tmp/`
+`./build/install/wasapi-downloader/bin/wasapi-downloader --collectionId 8001 --crawlStartBefore 2012-01-01 --outputBaseDir /tmp/`

+#### Download all crawl files available for a certain collection (more likely) created before a certain date (ex: 2012) and after a certain date (ex: 2014)

+`./build/install/wasapi-downloader/bin/wasapi-downloader --collectionId 8001 --crawlStartBefore 2012-01-01 --crawlStartAfter 2014-01-01`

-Download a single file:
+#### Download a single file:

 `./build/install/wasapi-downloader/bin/wasapi-downloader --filename ARCHIVEIT-5425-MONTHLY-JOB302671-20170526114117181-00049.warc.gz`